tercen/tercen_docker/doc/auth.md

 tercen.user.service.ldap.bind: 'dc=example,dc=org'
 ```

-When a new session is created, a bind operation is perform
+When a new session is created, a bind operation is performed
- on the configure ldap server with
+ on the configured ldap server with
  the following arguments

 ```bash